 In a game of very few clear cut chances, Shepshed forward Jesse Friend's 24th-minute penalty seperated the sides and ultimately secured the three points for the visitors who consigned Valley to a third straight defeat.

-Rugby manager Grant Joshua made three changes from the loss at Anstey as Olly West and Callum Griffin returned to the midfield and Harrison Nee.
+Rugby manager Grant Joshua made three changes from the loss at Anstey as Olly West and Callum Griffin returned to the midfield and Harrison Nee came back into the frontline.

-After a fairly decent opening for Rugby saw Cairo Taylor firstly squander a chance to be clean through by a touch which took him too wide and ultimately he saw his shot blocked before he almost caught out Shepshed goalkeeper Dan Wallis at his near post but his effort just went wide of the post.
+After a fairly decent opening for Rugby saw Cairo Taylor firstly squander a chance to be clean through by a touch which took him too wide and ultimately he saw his shot blocked before he almost caught out Shepshed goalkeeper Dan Wallis at his near post but his effort just went wide of the post after a good surge forwards by Caine Elliott.

-Caine Elliott then side-footed wide from outside the area after good work by Griffin before the visitors got themselves ahead.
+Shepshed defender Declan Peart did well to cut out Nee's low cross in the six yard box with Joe Palmer ready to pounce before Elliott then side-footed wide from outside the area after good work by Griffin on the right before the visitors got themselves ahead, somewhat out of the blue.

-Ethan Hanson was penalised for a trip on Callum Burkey and for the third game in a row Valley went behind from the penalty spot as Friend sent Marcus Bald the wrong way.
+Ethan Hanson got himself in a bit of a pickle in his own penalty area and he ended up tripping Callum Burkey and for the third game in a row Valley went behind from the penalty spot as Friend sent Marcus Bald the wrong way.

 The remainder of the half saw only speculative attempts as Harrison Nee saw a shot from inside the area blocked while Taylor failed to connect properly with his 20-yard effort while Friend tamely shot straight at Bald from a tight angle.